Get up to $590

 - Other BC rebates —

-BC homeowners qualify for additional $2,000
+Vancouver homeowners may qualify for a

-rebates from Solar BC when installing
+when installing

 solar